crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Simple species
 ==============

-Species categorised as *Simple* work straightforwardly for players who have less experience with Crawl's game mechanics.
+Species categorized as *Simple* work straightforwardly for players who have less experience with Crawl's game mechanics.
 While many do have quirks, these quirks tend to be passive traits that simplify gameplay, rather than challenges that a player has to consciously work around.
 While all of these species do